 Crimes that aren’t subject to orders of non-disclosure

 Some alcohol-related misdemeanors can’t be sealed using orders of non-disclosure.
 These misdemeanors include: boating while intoxicated, flying while intoxicated, selling alcohol to children/minors, and allowing minors to consume or possess alcohol.
 Also, DWI related offenses where blood alcohol concentration is 0.15 or more can’t be sealed.

 There are non-alcohol related offenses that can’t be sealed using orders of non-disclosure.
 The offenses include aggravated kidnapping, murder, endangering or abandoning a child, offenses requiring a person to be registered as a sex offender, and offenses relating to family violence.

-Who can still see my sealed DWI record?
+Entities that can still see your sealed DWI record

 Criminal history records subjected to non-disclosure could also be accessed if federal laws require disclosure for other purposes, such as determining federal highway funds allotment.